Tomar asks farmers to register under PMFBY before last date

-NEW DELHI: Agriculture Minister Narendra Singh Tomar on Friday asked farmers to come forward to register under the crop insurance scheme PMFBY before the last date and get a protection against kharif 2020 crop loss due to unforeseen natural calamities.
+NEW DELHI, July 17: Agriculture Minister Narendra Singh Tomar on Friday asked farmers to come forward to register under the crop insurance scheme PMFBY before the last date and get a protection against kharif 2020 crop loss due to unforeseen natural calamities.

 Tomar said the enrolment of farmers under the Pradhan Mantri Fasal Bima Yojana (PMFBY) for the ongoing Kharif-2020 season is going on in full swing across the country and urged more farmers to take benefit of the scheme.